 - Wash hands before and after use.

-- Warm solution in hands 1 to 2 minutes before putting drops in ear.
+- Warm solution by holding the container in your hands for 1 to 2 minutes before putting drops in ear.

 - Lie on your side with problem ear up.